-To register a directive globally we import our directive and use
+To register a directive globally, we import our directive and use the

-Vue.directive method passing the name on which we want to register our directive and directive itself.
-That allows us to add
+Vue.directive method to pass the name under which we want to register our directive and the directive itself.
+That allows us to add the

 v-lazyload attribute to any element in our code.

 directives object.
-That will give us the ability to add
+This will give us the ability to add the

 v-lazyload attribute to any element in that component.

 After registering our directive, we can use it by adding the

 v-lazyload attribute to the parent element that carries our